3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 To use this application, there are some features, those are:

+1. Use the Create button to create the Stopwatch and you can give it a name according to the task.
-1. Use the Play button to start the Stopwatch.
+2. Use the Start button to start the Stopwatch.
-2. Use the Pause button to pause the Stopwatch.
+3. Use the Pause button to pause the Stopwatch.
-3. Use the Reset button to restart the Stopwatch from the beginning.
+4. Use the Delete button to delete the Stopwatch.
-4. Use the Stop button to stop the Stopwatch and display the total elapsed time.
+5. Use the Stop button to stop the Stopwatch and display will show the total elapsed time.
-5. Use the Create button to create new stopwatch (You can give it a name too).
+6. Rekap page will show your Stopwatch history.

 <p align="right">(<a href="#top">back to top</a>)</p>